 The features of points in the point cloud are first updated with Eq.~\eqref{eq:basic}.
-We learn a function $D$ (`D' for directional) to map the input feature of point $p_i$ to locate offset point $d_i$ (the yellow point in Figure~\ref{fig:overview}) with

-and then find the target directional attention point $q_i$ (the red point) with the assistance of point $d_i$.
-Inspired by the way how neighboring points are found in the feature space~\cite{wang2019dynamic}, we propose to learn to find the directional attention points either in the Euclidean space or in the feature space.
+We learn a function $D$ to map the input feature of point $p_i$ to locate offset point $d_i$ (the yellow point in Figure~\ref{fig:overview}) with $d_i = D(f_i)$, and then find the target attention point $q_i$ (the red point) with the assistance of point $d_i$.
+Inspired by the way how neighboring points are found in the feature space~\cite{wang2019dynamic}, we propose to learn to find the attention points either in the Euclidean space or in the feature space.

 {\em Case (i)\/}.
-For directional attention points in the Euclidean space, we use a small MLP to map the feature $f_i$ to a three-dimensional offset vector in the Euclidean space.
+For attention points in the Euclidean space, we use a small MLP to map the feature $f_i$ to a three-dimensional offset vector in the Euclidean space.
 We then add this vector back to the 3D coordinates $x_i$ of the original point $p_i$ to locate the offset point

 This MLP is shared among all the points in the input point cloud $P$.
 Also, point $d_i$ is not necessarily a point in $P$.
 Its location is arbitrary in the Euclidean space.
 Hence, we map the feature of point $p_i$ to an offset vector, which acts as an attention direction for further pinpointing $d_i$.
-Taking point $d_i$ as guidance, we then find the nearest point $q_i$ to point $d_i$ among all the points in the entire point cloud as the directional attention point $q_i$ associated with $p_i$.
+Taking point $d_i$ as guidance, we then find the nearest point $q_i$ to point $d_i$ among all the points in the entire point cloud as the learned attention point $q_i$ associated with $p_i$.

 {\em Case (ii)\/}.
-For directional attention points in the feature space, the feature $f_i$ of point $p_i$ is mapped via a small shared MLP to an offset vector (with same channel number as $f_i$) in the feature space.
+For attention points in the feature space, the feature $f_i$ of point $p_i$ is mapped via a small shared MLP to an offset vector (with same channel number as $f_i$) in the feature space.
 This vector is then added to $f_i$ to produce $f_{d_i}$, which is an offset feature in the feature space:

 Similar to $d_i$ in case (i), offset feature $f_{d_i}$ is not necessarily a feature vector of the points in the original point cloud.
 Also, it can have arbitrary values.
-With $f_{d_i}$, we then search the entire point cloud for point $q_i$ with the nearest feature vector $f_{q_i}$ to $f_{d_i}$ in the feature space, and take $q_i$ as the corresponding directional attention point of point $p_i$.
-The blocks with a red-dotted frame in Figure~\ref{fig:arch} illustrates the detailed procedure of this DAPs Mapping.
+With $f_{d_i}$, we then search the entire point cloud for point $q_i$ with the nearest feature vector $f_{q_i}$ to $f_{d_i}$ in the feature space, and take $q_i$ as the corresponding learned attention point\/ for point $p_i$.
+The blocks with the red-dotted frames in Figure~\ref{fig:arch} illustrate the detailed procedure of this LAPs Mapping.